Type-aware LLM-based Regression Test Generation for Python Programs: Motivation

 We use the \texttt{get\_custom\_loader} function from the \texttt{PyCG} \footnote{PyCG: \url{https://github.com/vitsalis/PyCG}} project as a representative example to illustrate our motivation. \texttt{PyCG} is an open-source project on GitHub with 332 stars.
 It generates call graphs by analyzing Python code and supports advanced features such as higher-order functions and complex class inheritance structures.

-As shown in Listing~\ref{motivation-source-code}, \texttt{get\_custom\_loader} returns a custom module loader, \texttt{CustomLoader}.
-During initialization, \texttt{ig\_obj} is responsible for maintaining module import relationships: it first creates import edges, then checks whether the module already exists in the graph.
-If the module is not present, a new node is created, and its file path is recorded.
-This mechanism enables the simultaneous construction and management of module dependencies during the loading process, facilitating subsequent analysis.
+As shown in Listing~\ref{motivation-source-code}, the function \texttt{get\_custom\_loader} returns a module loader \texttt{CustomLoader}.
+During initialization, the parameter \texttt{ig\_obj}, which is an instance of the \texttt{ImportManager} class presented in Listing~\ref{motivation-ImportManager}, is responsible for maintaining the relationships among imported modules.
+Specifically, it first establishes the import edges and subsequently verifies whether the target module already exists in the import graph.
+If the module is not present, a new node is created, and the corresponding file path is recorded.